strewm/Crash-Pad/README.md

 Try listing or booking a campsite at my live site: [Crash Pad](https://crash-pad-stays.herokuapp.com/).

+## Overview
+Crash Pad is a site that allows logged-in users to find campsite listings in the vicinity of outdoor climbing locations.
+These campsite listings will be created by folks who are able to offer up a parcel of their land for fellow climbers and campers.

+Crash Pad was created to help alleviate the stress placed on land surrounding major climbing crags.
+In recent years, the major growth of the climbing community (while amazing!) has resulted in major conservation issues.
+Campsite and hotel numbers have remained relatively stagnant in areas of outdoor recreation, and have been unable to support the large numbers of climbers flocking to popular crags.
+This has resulted in many resorting to illegal camping, often at the expense of the land.
+Crash Pad now provides an alternative.

 ## Getting Started
 To view and use this application, you can either navigate to the [live hosted site](https://crash-pad-stays.herokuapp.com/) and login as a new or demo user, or download the project locally:
 1. Clone this repository ```git clone git@github.com:strewm/Crash-Pad.git```